The Queen’s Theatre is run by a charity, the Havering Theatre Trust Ltd.

 The Board meets five times a year and delegates the day-to-day running of the Queen’s Theatre to the executive team, Artistic Director, Douglas Rintoul and Executive Director, Mathew Russell.

 The Executive Team work closely together.
 The Artistic Director sets the overall artistic vision for the company, selecting shows to produce, and their directors and casts; the Executive Director makes sure that the Trust has resources (financial and otherwise), to realise this programme

 The Audiences and Facilities team is responsible for all visitors to the building, whether audiences, visiting companies, or contractors.
-They also take care of the fabric of the building; and on the side serve tea, coffee, cake, and perhaps something stronger.
+They also take care of the fabric of the building.

-The Stage and Performances team are the creative geniuses behind every single performance at the Queen’s Theatre, and provide sound, lighting, props, costumes, flying, and sometimes just TLC.
+The Stage and Performances team are behind every single performance at the Queen’s Theatre, and provide sound, lighting, props, costumes, and flying.

-Finance takes care of banking, budgeting, cashflow, accounts and planning.
-(They also field a mean pub quiz team.)
+Finance takes care of banking, budgeting, cashflow, accounts and planning

-Last but not least Administration looks after programming, scheduling, internal communications and office support.
-They make sure the Executive team are in the right place at the right time; this is a sensation not unlike herding cats.
+Administration looks after programming, scheduling, internal communications and office support.
+They make sure the Executive team are in the right place at the right time.